2025 Riyadh Season Snooker Championship

-The 2025 Riyadh Season Snooker Championship is a professional non-ranking snooker tournament that is taking place from 19 to 21 November 2025 at the Global Theatre in Boulevard City, Riyadh, Saudi Arabia.
-Organised by the World Snooker Tour as part of the 202526 snooker season, the event features twelve participants, comprising the defending champion, the reigning World Champion, the eight other highest-ranked players in the snooker world rankings as they stood after the 2025 Xi'an Grand Prix, and two local wildcard players.
+The 2025 Riyadh Season Snooker Championship was a professional non-ranking snooker tournament that took place from 19 to 21 November 2025 at the Global Theatre in Boulevard City, Riyadh, Saudi Arabia.
+Organised by the World Snooker Tour as part of the 202526 snooker season, the event featured twelve participants, comprising the defending champion, the reigning World Champion, the eight other highest-ranked players in the snooker world rankings as they stood after the 2025 Xi'an Grand Prix, and two local wildcard players.

-The third edition of the tournament since it was first staged as the 2024 World Masters of Snooker, it is taking place during the Riyadh Season festival.
-It is being broadcast by TNT Sports in the UK and Ireland, by Eurosport in mainland Europe, by local broadcasters in Asia, and by WST Play in all other territories.
-The winner will receive £250,000 from a total prize fund of £785,000.
-Additionally, the tournament features a 20-point gold ball that can be only after a player has completed a maximum break to extend the break to 167.
-Any player who successfully pots the gold ball will win $1,000,000.
+The third edition of the tournament since it was first staged as the 2024 World Masters of Snooker, it took place during the Riyadh Season festival.
+It was broadcast by TNT Sports in the UK and Ireland, by Eurosport in mainland Europe, by local broadcasters in Asia, and by WST Play in all other territories.
+The winner received £250,000 from a total prize fund of £785,000.
+Additionally, the tournament featured a 20-point gold ball that could be only after a player had completed a maximum break to extend the break to 167.
+Any player who successfully potted the gold ball would win $1,000,000.

-Mark Allen is the defending champion, having defeated Luca Brecel 51 in the final of the tournament's previous edition.
+Mark Allen was the defending champion, having defeated Luca Brecel 51 in the final of the tournament's previous edition, but he lost 1–4 to Neil Robertson in the semi-finals.
+The reigning World Champion Zhao Xintong defeated Robertson 5–2 in the final to win his fourth professional title.
+The tournament produced 13 century breaks, of which the highest was a 138 by Zhao in his semi-final match against Judd Trump.
+No player compiled a maximum break at the event; the best effort was nine and nine by Allen in the semi-finals.
+As such, no player had the opportunity to pot the gold ball for a 167 break.

 Overview

 The tournament was first staged in March 2024 as the 2024 World Masters of Snooker, which was the first professional snooker event ever held in Saudi Arabia.
 The inaugural champion was Ronnie O'Sullivan, who defeated Luca Brecel 5–2 in the final.

-The 2025 edition of the event—the third in the tournament's history—is taking place from 19 to 21 November in the Boulevard City entertainment district in Riyadh, Saudi Arabia.
-Mark Allen is the defending champion, having defeated Luca Brecel 51 in the final of the tournament's previous edition.
+The 2025 edition of the event—the third in the tournament's history—took place from 19 to 21 November in the Boulevard City entertainment district in Riyadh, Saudi Arabia.
+Mark Allen was the defending champion, having defeated Brecel 51 in the final of the tournament's previous edition.